torvista/Zen-Cart_CEON-URI-Mapping/README.md

 # CEON-URI-Mapping

+## 26/12/2025 This branch is currently under test, containing many minor code changes as a result of IDE suggestions, but no actual bug fixes.
+Issues may emerge due to type hinting, please report.
 Based on version 5.1.1 available 11/01/2024 from ceon.net
 It does NOT include the UMM-edition files that are bundled with the commercial Uri Mappings Manager (UMM).
 I have private repositories with fixes for those, open to users who have purchased that module.